ESIPFed/science-on-schema.org/guides/DiscussionVariableMeasured.md

 ## Current Science on schema.org recommendation.
 Some of the characteristics of attributes of an so:Dataset can be described using so:variableMeasured/[so:PropertyValue](https://schema.org/PropertyValue).

 A so:Dataset can have 0 to many so:variableMeasured property elements.
-Each attribute, e.g. a field in a table, or an element in an object can be described by a variableMeasured.
+Each attribute, e.g. a field in a table, or an element in an object, can be described by a variableMeasured.
 The range of variableMeasured is text or [so:PropertyValue](https://schema.org/PropertyValue), which inherits properties from [so:Thing](https://schema.org/Thing), and adds these: { minValue, maxValue, measurementTechnique, propertyID, unitCode, unitText, value, valueReference}.
 Here are two example attribute descriptions:

 **Example 1**
 ```